Marissa Cooper: Season 2

 During the second season, Marissa struggles with alcohol and depression, caused largely by Ryan's departure from her life.
 When Ryan returns, it looks as though they may have rekindled their relationship, but after finding out about her relationship with D.J., the "yard guy," Ryan decides that they should just be friends, which they remain throughout most of the season.
 Marissa's relationships in the interim period seem somewhat specifically chosen to take stabs at her mother—first with D.J. and then a lesbian romance with Alex Kelly.
 Her relationship with her parents sinks to an all-time low when she discovers that they were back together again.
 At Jimmy's farewell party, she confronts her parents in public and loudly calls Julie a whore and herself "the daughter of a thief and a slut."

 Towards the end of the season, Marissa gets back together with Ryan and becomes friends with his brother, Trey, who was recently let out of jail.
 After Trey snorts cocaine, he tries to rape Marissa.
 Marissa does not want to tell Ryan because she did not want him to worry, and Trey does not want her to tell him because he and Ryan were getting along again.
 Marissa breaks down and tells Summer, who tells Seth.
 Seth is initially reluctant to tell his foster brother, knowing Ryan's volatile temperament and tendency to physically lash out when it comes to people he cared about.
 When Ryan finds out, he and Trey get into a fist fight at Trey's apartment.
+Trey was on the verge of killing Ryan when Marissa arrives.
 The scene ends with Marissa shooting Trey in order to save Ryan, who is pinned on the floor.